Martin Saunders – Director of Jazz Studies and Professor of Trumpet

 Jeff Wolfe (Trumpet) – Assistant Professor of Jazz Studies

-Mr. Wolfe teaches courses in jazz studies and applied trumpet, conducts the MU Jazz Jazz Ensemble I and MU Jazz Combo I. Jeff also serves as the education coordinator for the Jazz-MU-Tazz summer jazz camp housed at Marshall University.
+Mr. Wolfe teaches courses in jazz studies and applied trumpet (jazz emphasis), and conducts the MU Jazz Jazz Ensemble I and MU Jazz Combo I. Jeff also serves as the education coordinator for the Jazz-MU-Tazz summer jazz camp housed at Marshall University.
 Mr. Wolfe holds an M.M. in Jazz Studies from the Indiana University Jacobs School of Music, where he studied jazz improvisation, pedagogy, history, and composition with world-famous jazz educator and composer David Baker.
 As an Associate Instructor of Jazz Studies at Indiana University, Jeff conducted one of the IU jazz ensembles and taught jazz improvisation.
 Jeff also holds a B.A. in Music Education from Marshall University.
 He is a former trumpet student of John Rommel, Edmund Cord, Pat Harbison, and Dominic Spera.
 Jeff is an active performer, adjudicator, and clinician having appeared on NPR’s nationally syndicated program Mountain Stage and as a soloist with Grammy Award-winning jazz artist and vocalist Gregory Porter.
 He frequently performs with Columbia Records recording artist and former America’s Got Talent winner Landau Eugene Murphy, Jr., and has performed in the orchestras of numerous national touring and regional musical theatre productions.
 Jeff is the co-founder and music director of the Jewel City Jazz Orchestra, a 17-piece big band established as a non-profit organization dedicated to jazz education and performance in underserved communities.
 He has served as an adjudicator for the jazz division of the National Trumpet Competition, and appeared as a clinician for the Nashville Songwriters Association International.
 Mr. Wolfe is a charter member of the Jazz Education Network where he serves on the education committee, and is also a member of the International Trumpet Guild and the National Association for Music Education.